For best experience please turn on javascript and use a modern browser!

 Janne Nijman

-The project aims to host PhD candidates who are interested in conducting (socio-legal) research on the practice of international and colonial law and politics in Dutch empire, on the conflicts evoked, and on the Dutch contribution to the making of international law through its legal argumentations on Dutch colonisation and decolonisation.
+The project aims to host PhD candidates who are interested in conducting research on the practice of international and colonial law and politics in Dutch empire, on the conflicts evoked, and on the Dutch participation in the making of international law through its legal argumentations on colonisation and decolonisation.
+The project is open to various approaches, intellectual history, social-legal history, and so on, as it is inter-disciplinary in its collaboration ambitions.
+Seeking dialogue with historians, philosophers, (legal-)sociologists, and theologians.
+While public international lawyers have neglected the analyses of the relationship between international law and Dutch empire, scholars from the aforementioned disciplines have done crucial work on Dutch empire.

 Selected research output